sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/1000 - ligature.md

 Examples
 ----

-This config shows using a Ligature preprocessor and outputting the whole document in order to check the ligature replacement accuracy:
+This config shows using a Ligature preprocessor and outputting the whole document to check the ligature replacement accuracy:

 ```
 {